ryankahil/EC2-Builder/README.md

 ```

 2. In your AWS account, create a programmatic user in IAM and provide it EC2:FullAccess permissions.
 Download the CSV file.
+3. In your AWS account, create an AMI if you do not have one in your account.
-3. You will need to create a config.txt in the project directory that will contain the access key and secret key generated in AWS.
+4. You will need to create a config.txt in the project directory that will contain the access key and secret key generated in AWS.
 Should be in this format:

 ```
 [builder]